whatdoineed2do/gpod-utils/README.md

 ```

 ## `gpod-rm`
-Removes track from iPod.
+Removes track(s) from iPod.
 Requires the filename as known in the `iTunesDB` - see the output from `gpod-ls`.
 ```
 $ gpod-rm /run/media/ray/IPOD \
     /iPod_Control/Music/F41/ZNUF.mp3
 /iPod_Control/Music/F41/ZNUF.mp3 -> { id=1366 title='foo' artist='Foo&Bar' album='9492' time_added=161672437 }
 sync'ing iPod ... removing 1/1
+iPod total tracks=87 (originally=88)
 ```
+The `--autoclean` flag can be specified before any other files to force removal of duplicates files based on `iPod` filesystem checksums, leaving the earliest added instance of the track.

 ## `gpod-cp`
 Copies track(s) to iPod, accepting `mp3`, `m4a/aac` and `h264` videos..
 For audio files not supported by `iPod` an automatic conversions to mp3 is made.